1932 Alabama Crimson Tide football team: Tennessee

 Against the rival Tennessee, Alabama was defeated by the Volunteers, 7–3 at Legion Field in rainy conditions.
 Alabama scored its only points of the game when Hillman Holley connected on a 12-yard field goal in the second quarter to take a 3–0 lead.
 Alabama held their lead through the fourth quarter when Johnny Cain had a punt of only 12-yards from his own endzone to give Tennessee the ball at the 12-yard line.
 Three plays later, Beattie Feathers scored on a seven-yard touchdown run and with the extra point, the Volunteers took a 7–3 lead that they would not relinquish.
 Due to the poor weather conditions, the game was noted for both Alabama head coach Thomas and Tennessee head coach Robert Neyland calling for punt after punt, often on first and second down, in an attempt to gain field position advantage.
 As a result, Feathers punted 21 times for Tennessee, and Cain punted 19 times for Alabama.
 Cain's 19 punts and 914 total yards still stand as the single game school records for punts and punting yardage.
-The loss brought Alabama's all-time record against Tennessee 9–5–1.